slisznia/drift-interactive-learning/README.md

 # Drift Interactive Learning <img src="assets/drift-il.svg" alt="Drift Interactive Learning logo" align="right" width="216">

-Drift Interactive Learning is an adaptive, hands‑on, browser‑based environment for learning the Drift programming language.
+Drift Interactive Learning is an adaptive, hands-on environment for exploring the Drift programming language.
+It focuses on practical skills, real-world patterns, and the parts of Drift that matter when building reliable software.
-The goal is simple: **teach Drift the way Drift is meant to be learned — through clarity, pragmatism, and real‑world problem solving.**
+When you finish, you’ll know how to approach real problems the “Drift way”: breaking them down cleanly, handling errors with confidence, and writing logic that behaves exactly as you expect.
+You’ll build instincts that carry over to any language and make you a stronger engineer overall.
+The full beginner path takes roughly two hours to complete, with each chapter designed to be short, focused, and easy to follow at your own pace.
+There’s no competition here — no cookies, scores, nor leaderboards.
+It’s an anonymous, restartable journey built to spark curiosity and help you discover the fun side of Drift programming.

 ---